Skip to main content

 Users can change the level to look at different data to understand the test result.

-They can also select the column like any dashboard if they don't need some information.
+They can also select the column, like any dashboard, if they don't need some information.

-We also let our user to add costs to their product if it's not on the Shopify backend.
+We also let our user add costs to their product if it's not on the Shopify backend.
 Once we have the product costs, we can calculate the profit.

-Data collecting process & calculation of metrics
+Data collection process & calculation of metrics

-1. Visitor based data
+1. Storewide data

-2. Product view based data
+2. Product view-based data

 1. Add to cart